The health benefits of Lemongrass Tea and Ginger individually are remarkable. Together the sky is the limit.

 Below we will focus on the benefits of lemongrass tea, a brewed fluid made with a tall thick skinned grass used for hundreds of years to heal and comfort the sick and tired in India and Sri Lanka.

-Lemongrass essential oil in tea is remarkable and we have discussed the benefits of ginger throughout this website.
+Lemongrass essential oil in tea is remarkable and we have discussed the benefits of ginger in tea throughout this website.

 The health and psychological benefits of lemongrass tea are still being discovered.
 The main chemical component is citral, which has anti-microbial qualities while the lemon scent aromatically provides people "calmness".